AdrienFabre/articles-rails-react/README.md

 - As a global user of the 'Sharing App'

-  - In order to visualise all the articles at once
+  - So I can visualise all the articles at once

     - I need to read the list of articles with: